knative/serving/community/WORKING-GROUP-PROCESSES.md

 ## Why working groups?

-Elafros working groups are organizations responsible for the design and implementation of large architectural aspects of the overall Elafros project.
+Knative working groups are organizations responsible for the design and implementation of large architectural aspects of the overall Knative project.
 Working groups operate with a fair amount of autonomy within the broader scope of the project.
-They tend to be long-lived, representing major initiatives over Elafros’s lifetime.
+They tend to be long-lived, representing major initiatives over Knative’s lifetime.

 Some working groups focus on specific technologies.
 Other working groups are cross-cutting in nature.

-The technical oversight committee is responsible for the Elafros project as a whole.
+The technical oversight committee is responsible for the Knative project as a whole.
 It sets the overall direction of the project, helps make crosscutting architectural decisions, helps establish and dissolve working groups, and helps ensure all working groups are generally rowing in the same direction